EWaterman/EWaterman.github.io/_posts/Ch3/0003-05-01-what-makes-a-good-partner.md

 Not only should you be looking at the overall quality of the art, but also the artist's knowledge of comic making rules and techniques.
 Don’t know how to analyse the quality of a piece of work?
 Check out the chapters on [drawing]({{ site.baseurl }}{% link _posts/Ch4/0004-01-01-overview.md %}), [coloring]({{ site.baseurl }}{% link _posts/Ch5/0005-01-01-overview.md %}) and [lettering]({{ site.baseurl }}{% link _posts/Ch6/0006-01-01-overview.md %}) and see if it follows those tips.

 Of course if you’re paying your team a below average rate, you should expect applications from less experienced creators.
-If you want better quality work, you’ll have to pay a proper wage for your artists.
+Again, if you want better quality work, you’ll have to pay a proper wage for your artists.

 <br>